Scalified/fab/README.md

 #### Image

-**Floating Action Button** can have an image centered inside.
-By default image is absent.
+**Action Button** can have an image centered inside.
+By default the image is **absent**.
 Any image can be used for adding.
 The Library has **fab_plus_icon** drawable, which can also be used.
-When an image is set its width and height are changed to the default ones, which both are set to **24.0dp** (according to material design guidelines).
+When an image is set its width and height are changed to the default values, which both are set to **24.0dp** (according to material design guidelines).
 However this size is also adjustable.

 To work with image use: